Qubaish/rc-code-formatter/README.md

 | theme       | string       | Property to define your code formatter either `light` or `dark`|
 | children       | string       | Template literals string of your code|

-# To Do
-* This is beta version lot of functionalities are already in progress